Italian folk music: Italian folk revival

-The modern understanding of Italian folk music has its roots in the growth of ethnomusicology in the 1940s and 1950s and in the resurgence of regionalism in Italy at the time.
-The Centro Nazionale di Studi di Musica Popolare (CNSMP), now part of the Accademia Nazionale di Santa Cecilia, was started in 1948 to study and archive the various musical styles throughout Italy.
-In the 1950s, a number of important field recordings were conducted by American Alan Lomax and Italians Diego Carpitella, Franco Coggiola, Roberto Leydi among others.
-Toward the end of the decade, a special effort was made to capture the folk traditions of the Meridione (southern Italy), including an important study by Carpitella and anthropologist Ernesto de Martino of the tarantella.
+The modern understanding of Italian folk music developed alongside the rise of ethnomusicology in the 1940s and 1950s and the resurgence of regionalism in Italy during that period.
+The Centro Nazionale di Studi di Musica Popolare (CNSMP), now part of the Accademia Nazionale di Santa Cecilia, was established in 1948 to document and archive musical traditions across Italy.
+In the 1950s, significant field recordings were conducted by American ethnomusicologist Alan Lomax and Italian scholars including Diego Carpitella, Franco Coggiola, and Roberto Leydi.
+Toward the end of the decade, special attention was given to the musical traditions of the Meridione (southern Italy), including an influential study by Carpitella and anthropologist Ernesto de Martino on the tarantella.

-The early 1960s saw the rise of social and political popular music, including a vast number of releases by the I Dischi del Sole label.
-Several important groups had their birth around the same time, including Cantacronache in 1958 and the Nuovo Canzoniere Italiano (NCI) in 1962.
-The NCI was an assemblage of musicians and composers including Giovanna Marini that made its first major public appearance at the 1964 Spoleto Festival dei Due Mondi and generated a large number of records and concerts.
+The early 1960s saw the emergence of socially and politically conscious popular music, including numerous releases by the I Dischi del Sole label.
+Several notable groups were also formed at this time, including Cantacronache in 1958 and the Nuovo Canzoniere Italiano (NCI) in 1962.
+The NCI brought together musicians and composers, including Giovanna Marini, and made its first major public appearance at the 1964 Spoleto Festival dei Due Mondi.
+The group went on to produce a large number of recordings and live performances.

-The Italian folk revival was accelerating by 1966, when the Istituto Ernesto de Martino was founded by Gianni Bosio in Milan to document Italian oral culture and traditional music.
-With the emergence of the Nuova Compagnia di Canto Popolare in 1970, the notion of a musical group organized to promote the music of a particular region (in this case, Campania) was clearly gaining momentum.
-Many of the best known Italian folk revival bands got their start in the following decade, including La Lionetta (1977), Tre Martelli (1977), La Ciapa Rusa (1978), Re Niliu (1979), Calicanto (1981), and Baraban (1983).
+The Italian folk revival gained momentum by 1966, when the Istituto Ernesto de Martino was founded in Milan by historian Gianni Bosio to promote oral culture and document traditional music.
+With the formation of the Nuova Compagnia di Canto Popolare in 1970, a new model emerged in which ensembles focused on the music of specific regions—in this case, Campania.
+Many of Italy’s most recognized folk revival bands began during the following decade, including La Lionetta (1977), Tre Martelli (1977), La Ciapa Rusa (1978), Re Niliu (1979), Calicanto (1981), and Baraban (1983).